lakshminarayanannarasimhan-star/lakshminarayanannarasimhan-star.github.io/_posts/2026-03-23-why-efforts.md

 More work, more people, more activity.

-Yet systems often fail to respond.
+Yet the system does not respond.

+Because outcomes are not determined by effort.

 ---

 ## Model

-Output is not determined by effort.

-It is determined by the system’s ability to process flow.
+Systems produce outcomes through flow.

+Flow is shaped by structure and limited by capacity.

-When flow reaches a limit, movement slows and accumulation begins.
+When flow reaches a constraint, it cannot increase further.

+Output is capped at that point.

 ---